Colorado Elk and Hunting Season Information and Regulations, 2022 – 2023

 Colorado Plains Deer Season

 Archery Plains Deer Season | Oct.
 1 – Oct.
-28, Nov.
-9 – Nov.
+27, Nov.
+8 – Nov.
 30, Dec.
 15 – Dec.
 31 |

 Muzzleloader Plains Deer Season | Oct.
-8 – Oct.
-16 |
+14 – Oct.
+22, 2023 and Oct.
+12 – Oct 20, 2024 |

 Rifle Plains Deer Season | Oct.
-29 – Nov.
-8, Dec.
+28 – Nov.
+7, 2023 and Dec.
 1 – Dec.
-14 |
+14, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and plains deer hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado Deer Season

 Archery Deer Season | Sep.
 2 – Sep.
-30 |
+30, 2023 and Sep.
+2 – Sep.
+30, 2024 |

 Muzzleloader Deer Season | Sep.
-1 – Sep.
-19 |
+9 – Sep.
+17, 2023 and Sep.
+14 – Sep.
+22, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and deer hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado Pronghorn Season

 Archery – Bucks Only | Aug.
 15 – Aug.
-31 |
+31, 2023 and Aug.
+15 – Aug.
+31, 2024 |

 Archery – Bucks & Does | Sep.
 1 – Sep.
-20 |
+20, 2023 and Sep.
+1 – Sep.
+20, 2024 |

 Muzzleloader Pronghorn Season | Sep.
 21 – Sep.
-29 |
+29, 2023 and Sep.
+21 – Sep.
+29, 2024 |

 Rifle Pronghorn Season | Oct.
-2 – Oct.
-10 |
+7 – Oct.
+15, 2023 and Oct.
+5 to Oct.
+13, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and pronghorn hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado Moose Season

 Archery Moose Season | Sep.
-10 – Sep.
-30 |
+9 – Sep.
+30, 2023 and Sep.
+7 – Sep.
+30, 2024 |

 Muzzleloader Moose Season | Sep.
-10 – Sep.
-18 |
+9 – Sep.
+17, 2023 and Sep.
+14 – Sep.
+22, 2024 |

 Rifle Moose Season | Oct.
 1 – Oct.
-14 |
+14, 2023 and Oct.
+1 – Oct.
+14, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and moose hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado Bear Season

 Archery Bear Season | Sep.
 2 – Sep.
-30 |
+30, 2023 and Sep.
+2 – Sep.
+30, 2024 |

 Muzzleloader Bear Season | Sep.
-10 – Sep.
-18 |
+9 – Sep.
+17, 2023 and Sep.
+14 – Sep.
+22, 2023 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and bear hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Previously interpreted as a problem or nuisance, black bears in Colorado were declared a game animal in 1935 and afforded protection under the state’s hunting regulations.
-Today, bear season runs from the first week of September to mid-November.
+Today, the bear season runs from the first week of September to mid-November.

 Colorado Turkey Seasons

-Spring Turkey Hunting Season | April 9 – May 31 |
+Spring Turkey Hunting Season | April 15 – May 31, 2023 |

-Fall Turkey Hunting Season | September 1 – October 28 |
+Fall Turkey Hunting Season | September 1 – October 27, 2023 |

-Late Turkey Hunting Season | December 15 – January 15 |
+Late Turkey Hunting Season | December 15, 2023 – January 15, 2024 |

-*Colorado has a handful of specific location based regulations, primarily surrounding being East or West of I-25.
+*Colorado has a handful of specific location-based regulations, primarily surrounding being East or West of I-25.
 With that being said, there are various units that need to be paid attention to when planning your hunts.
 For specific information on big game and turkey hunting in Colorado, check the official Colorado Parks & Wildlife website.

 Colorado is home to two primary breeds of wild turkey-Mountain Merriam and Rios.
 Spring turkey season begins April 9th and runs through the end of May.
 Turkey tags are provided over the counter as well as through the limited license draw.
 Hunters age 18-64 are only allotted one turkey tag per fiscal year.